DevProgress/i-like-hillary-but/_issues/but-hillary-wants-my-guns.md

 Q: But Hillary wants my guns!

-A: That's not precisely correct!
+A: Not unless you're a terrorist, a violent criminal, or severely mentally ill.

-Basically, she doesn't want your guns, unless you're a felon, a domestic abuser, or someone with severe mental illnesses.
-And I think we can all agree that people like that shouldn't really have access to guns.
+> If you’re too dangerous to get on a plane, you are too dangerous to buy a gun in America.
+(Hillary, June 13, 2016)

 Here's what her campaign [website](https://www.hillaryclinton.com/issues/gun-violence-prevention/) says: